otrv4/otrv4/otrv4.md

   'our_dh': our DH ephemeral key pair.
   'their_dh': their DH ephemeral public key.
   'brace_key': either a hash of the shared DH key: 'KDF_1(0x02 || k_dh, 32)'
-   (every thrid DH ratchet) or a hash of the previuos 'brace_key:
+   (every third DH ratchet) or a hash of the previuos 'brace_key:
    KDF_1(0x03 || brace_key, 32)'
   'mac_keys_to_reveal': the MAC keys to be revealed in the first data message
     sent of the next ratchet.